 Undergraduate student account balances are payable in full on or before September 30 for the fall and February 15 for the spring.
 Graduate student account balances for Fall A and B sessions must be paid on or before September 30 and C sessions by November 15, and balances for Spring A and B sessions must be paid on or before February 15 and C sessions by April 15.
 Payment arrangements for summer courses must be made by the first day of class.
-Accounts not complying with the above policy may be subject to a late payment charge of \$200 and the account will be placed on hold.
-Late fees will not be assessed to students current in their monthly payments to TMS.
+Accounts not complying with the above policy will be placed on hold.
+Additionally, these accounts may be subject to a late payment charge of \$200 initially and \$50/month thereafter.
+Late fees will not be assessed to students current on a payment plan.
 The university does not release student academic records if educational costs are not paid.
 Students will not be allowed to register for classes if there is a hold on the account.